VenusNguyen/ChapSnat-FosteringHope/README.md

 ![map-overview](assets/AI-chat.gif)

-# Installation, Setup, & Run
+# Installation, Set up, & Run

 ## Install
 >1.
 Clone this repo to your personal device.
 Checkout [this documentation](https://help.github.com/en/articles/cloning-a-repository) for more information on how to do this.